Lords of Chaos and Order: Modern age

 In the 2005 Day of Vengeance crossover, Eclipso seduces the Spectre into slaughtering most of Earth's magic users after she claimed that magic was the source of all of Earth's evil.
 Nabu organizes a team of magical beings to stop the Spectre and seal the Seven Deadly Sins.
-Nabu confronts the Spectre, and the Presence (a Lord of Chaos) uses Spectre as a new host.
+Nabu confronts the Spectre, and the Presence binds the Spectre to a new host, Crispus Allen.
 Although Nabu dies, his helmet is left with its significant powers.
 The deaths of the Lords of Order and Chaos caused magic to break down into its basic raw state, which marks the end of the Ninth Age of Magic within the DC Universe, and the beginning of the Tenth.
 Amethyst and Mordru are the only known Lords to have survived into the Tenth Age.